|Viola cornuta Endurio™ Pure Yellow (unknown cultivar name)|

 We thank the following companies for their support of material donations:

-We are especially thankful to the departmental staff and the volunteers of the JC Raulston Arboretum who assisted in transplanting the annual beds.
+We are especially thankful to the students of Barbara Fair's trees and grounds class for laying the 'Zeon' zoysia sod and the departmental staff and the volunteers of the JC Raulston Arboretum who assisted in planting the annual beds.
 We couldn't have done it without you all!

 This is recorded as the total number of weeks in flower throughout the entire season.
 It should give you an idea of whether or not a plant is best used for the whole season or as a "fill-in" for special displays.
 Obviously, those species grown for foliage interest alone, e.g. Acalypha, may score poorly in this column and should not be rejected based on this value alone!